imteekay/frontend-infrastructure/README.md

 - Enhance developer productivity by improving the tooling setup
   - Linting: enforce best practices with static analysis and eslint rules
   - Unit and end to end tests
-  - Continuous integration and continuous delivery
+  - Deployment: continuous integration and continuous delivery
-  - Type System
+  - Type System: consistent and less-risky applications
-  - Create infrastructure so teams can start building new front end applications without needing to know tricky configuration details
+  - Shared Configurations: create infrastructure so teams can start building new frontend applications without needing to know tricky configuration details
+  - Build System: bundling frontend applications
 - Testing: Infrastructure and testing framework integrations enabling developers to write a comprehensive set of unit, integration, and end-to-end tests
 - Observability: Client-side web logging libraries, integration with vendor error monitoring solutions, alert generators for standard web metrics as well as their usage in automated canary analysis, and testing solutions to ensure logging quality
 - Shape the architecture of frontend systems
   - Define patterns for UIs (design system)
   - Define patterns for data fetching
-  - Degine patterns for frontend-backend relation: graphql, BFF, rest APIs
+  - Define patterns for frontend-backend relation: graphql, BFF, rest APIs
 - Make platform-wide changes and upgrade the entire codebase
   - Replace old libraries with new standards
 - Build a strong culture with the foundational platform knowledge